buumba641/2026-World-Cup-Prediction-challenge-Solution/README.md

 ## 📓 Implementation

 The accompanying Jupyter Notebook contains the modelling pipeline, experimentation and final prediction workflow.

-The repository focuses on the **challenge, modelling approach and competition result**, while the notebook provides the implementation details.

 ## 📚 Data Source